Caryophyllene is a terpene found in cannabis as well as a variety of other plants and herbs.

 The CB2 receptor is primarily involved with the body’s anti-inflammatory response.
 The selective activation of the CB2 receptor has the potential to provide anti-inflammatory aid and immunosuppressive actions .

-There’s little study into the effects of caryophyllene on the endocannabinoid system, but its interaction with CB2 receptors is well documented.
+There’s not much study into the effects of caryophyllene on the endocannabinoid system, but its interaction with CB2 receptors is well documented.
 This could make it a great alternative to certain psychoactive and non-psychoactive cannabinoids to treat localized pain and inflammation naturally.

 One study suggests that caryophyllene’s beneficial properties may help aid people suffering from hyperglycemia (high blood sugar) .
 This feature is a core problem in people that suffer from both type 1 and type 2 diabetes.